Genealogy

 With the arrival of the World Wide Web, I have found a way to relatively and inexpensively publish my papers, and, in such a form, that a casual browser should be able to bring himself, or herself, quickly to an area in which he, or she, may have some interest.

-I am, literally speaking, surrounded by a great number of books, both at my home and at my office.
+I am, literally speaking, surrounded by a great number of books at my home.
 You see, - I collect them; have done so, for years.
-Each personally picked out by me, usually at a used book store.
-While I do buy new books, most of the books that I want are simply out of print; and, so, I am obliged to haunt used book stores; it's one of my chief recreations and great pleasures.
+Each personally picked out by me.
+While I do buy new books, most of the books that I want are simply out of print; and, so, I am obliged to haunt used-book stores.

-My interest in the study of books, is one that has sprung from my continuing effort in my own personal development, a development with a quickening pace, particularly over the past 15 years.
+My interest in the study of books, is one that has sprung from my continuing effort in my own personal development, a development with a quickening pace, particularly over the past 30 years.
 This personal development of mine, one that is intimately involved with my practice of law (and the attending activities of the reading of people and of books) is, in itself, an interesting story, - and, who knows, I someday may try to write about it.
+(See Memoirs, Or Shadows Of What Has Been)

-In my pages, I will refer you to the great legal and philosophical writers of the ages, the classical ones, ones, by and large, that have long since been dead.
-Their writings, however, are still alive and their thoughts are as true now as they ever were.
-From my readings of these classic writers, I have formed my opinions, which I freely express in these pages.
+In my pages, I will refer you to the great legal and philosophical writers of the ages, the classical ones; ones, by and large, that have long since been dead.
+Their writings, however, are still alive and their thoughts are as true today as they ever were.
+From my readings of these classic writers, I have formed my views.
 The subjects I treat in my pages, while proceeding from my vocation (law) and avocation (history), go beyond and into a number of areas; and, indeed, are as diverse as my interests in life have become: the scope of these pages is eclectic.

 _______________________________